Elyse Sewell: After America's Next Top Model

-Although Sewell did not win the competition, she carved out a successful modeling career in East Asia, working mainly in Hong Kong.
+After the competition, Sewell pursued a modeling career in East Asia, working mainly in Hong Kong.
 Sewell has appeared in print advertisements for Chanel and Chow Sang Sang Jewelry, and appeared on the cover of Harper's Bazaar Hong Kong and in editorials for Hong Kong Esquire and Cosmopolitan.
 Despite Tyra Banks' hope that Sewell would come to see that modeling was not as easy as it was often made out to be, Sewell continued to insist that it was the "easiest job in the world".

 In 2004, Sewell started a LiveJournal blog about her experiences of modeling overseas.
-She published a book called Beauty and The Biz: The International Adventures of America's Third-to-Next Top Model, in Hong Kong in 2006 based in part on her (now abandoned) blog.
+In 2006, she published "Beauty and The Biz: The International Adventures of America's Third-to-Next Top Model" in Hong Kong, based in part on the blog.
 She appeared at multiple book signings across Hong Kong.
 Her other writing credits include a satirical piece for Bust Magazine on how to be a reality TV star, as well as posts for the website Lemondrop.

-In a June 5, 2009 blog entry, Sewell wrote that she was leaving Hong Kong and returning to her hometown of Albuquerque, New Mexico.